 Comal County Courthouse, New Braunfels (41)

 New Page(s): Bee County, Fisher County, Scurry County, Borden County

-“Texas has more historic courthouses than any other state.
+The Texas Historical Commission, one of Texas’ most valuable organizations, tells us that, “Texas has more historic courthouses than any other state.
 Today more than 235 courthouses still stand that are least 50 years old.
-About 80 were built before the turn of the 20th century.” - Texas Historical Commission
+About 80 were built before the turn of the 20th century.”

 Hopkins County Courthouse, Sulphur Springs (27)

 As if by chance, there was a fall day in my sixth grade year when I skipped school for the day, just for the fun of it.
 My dad wanted to take me over to Dallas for the afternoon, because the Old Red Museum was reportedly worth a trip.
 And of course, it was.